 Reimagining school: why creativity and innovation matter

-This year’s two-part symposium series brings together nationally-recognized visionaries to discuss the importance of teaching creativity and innovation in preparing students for global competence.
+This year’s two-part symposium series brings together nationally recognized visionaries to discuss the ways in which schools can and must foster the creativity and innovation essential to our students’ global competence in a changing world.

 Created by Golden Apple, National Louis University, Chicago Shakespeare Theater and Family Action Network (FAN).
 Conversations moderated by Alison Cuddy, WBEZ Arts and Culture Reporter.